 The Purpose of a Preliminary Hearing in South Carolina

-In South Carolina, for a criminal case to proceed, the prosecution must show sufficient evidence to establish “probable cause” to bind the accused over to the
+In South Carolina, for a criminal case to proceed, the prosecution must show sufficient evidence to establish “probable cause” to bind the accused over to the grand jury for indictment.
+Probable cause isn’t proof of guilty.
+Instead, probable cause exists when a reasonable person could be persuaded that the accused committed the crime.

 What Happens at a Preliminary Hearing in South Carolina